Breaking News

 Here are some of the things Mark Alcott has been up to recently, in addition to sitting as an arbitrator and litigation neutral in pending domestic and international cases:

 • The American Bar Association — a global pace-setter among NGOs advocating for the rule of law — has observer status at the United Nations.
-Mr. Alcott, a long-time member of the ABA’s UN delegation„ having served as Delegation Chair and United Nations Representative, was recently reappointed as Special Advisor to the Delegation.
-As such, Delegate Alcott participates annually including this year, in UN Day.
-He recently represented America’s legal profession at the semi-annual meeting of UNCITRAL Working Group II held at UN Headquarters in New York.
+Mr. Alcott, a long-time member of the ABA’s UN delegation„ having served as Delegation Chair and United Nations Representative, is now Special Advisor to the Delegation.
+He has represented America’s legal profession at the semi-annual meetings of UNCITRAL Working Group II held at UN Headquarters in New York.
 UNCITRAL is the United Nations Commission on International Trade Law, and Working Group II focuses on dispute resolution.
 Its membership includes delegates from around the world.
-The recent meeting dealt with Specialized Express Dispute Resolution, including the drafting of model clauses on highly expedited arbitration, using technical advisors, and confidentiality.
+The meetings have dealt with Specialized Express Dispute Resolution, including the drafting of model clauses on highly expedited arbitration, using technical advisors, and confidentiality.